 - Assemblies take place on Tuesdays and Fridays.

-- The Grade Three to Seven children have their assembly in the hall on a Tuesday.
-This assembly is co-ordinated by the Head.
+- Assemblies are co-ordinated by the Head.
 Heads of Departments and any member of staff who is willing, share on scheduled days.
 The School Chaplain takes one of the Tuesday assemblies each term, and another suitable invited speaker is usually accommodated once during the term.
 An assembly roster is drawn up at the start of each term and issued during the first week of term.
 Content for the assemblies include the following: